-In French, “gourmand” means “greedy” – a title perfectly suited to a fragrance designed to leave anyone in its path wanting more.
-But, there’s a delicate balance that a gourmand cologne has to achieve: create an “edible” scent that doesn’t smell too synthetic or sweet.
+In French, gourmand means greedy a title perfectly suited to a fragrance designed to leave anyone in its path wanting more.
+But, there’s a delicate balance that a gourmand perfume has to achieve: create an edible scent that doesn’t smell too synthetic or sweet.
 Many guys steer clear of this fragrance family, proving that successfully creating a gourmand that appeals to men is no easy task.

 But, while it might not be easy, it’s not impossible.
 There are a few colognes that are able to take the typical gourmand notes, like vanilla and tonka bean, and combine them with musky, woodsy notes to create elegant scents.
 Plus, the rise of non-dessert gourmands, those that capture the scent of more savory foods, also provides plenty of non-sweet options for guys looking to explore this fragrance family.

-Whether you’re already a fan of these “edible” scents who’s looking to delve even deeper or you’re interested in venturing into gourmands for the first time, here's some of my favorites.
+Whether you’re already a fan of these edible scents who are looking to delve even deeper or you’re interested in venturing into gourmands for the first time, here are some of my favorites.

 5 Great Gourmand Fragrances to Try

-Calvin Klein DARK OBSESSION for Men Eau de Toilette proves that vanilla can be bold.
-I don't know where vanilla gets its dull reputation.
-As a fragrance it's quite potent and sensual.
+Calvin Klein Dark Obsession EDT proves that vanilla can be bold.
+I don’t know where vanilla gets its dull reputation.
+As a fragrance, it’s quite potent and sensual.
 This is definitely a date night or evening fragrance.

 Watermelon, Meet Chocolate

-Lacoste Eau de Lacoste L.12.12 Noir Eau de Toilette for Men, basil, watermelon and chocolate.
+Lacoste Eau de Lacoste L.12.12 Noir EDT*, basil, watermelon and chocolate.
 The combination of scents may sound strange but they make it work.
-I think it's one you just have to try.
+I think it’s one you just have to try.